dustinpfister/videoground/README.md

 ## What the goals are with this project

 When it comes to what the goals are with this project I have all ready archived the core set of goals that I had in mind.
 This is the reason why I stalled with the development of R6 of videoground for a long time.
 I have been more interested in figuring out what direction I should go in terms of content rather that improving the core tool that I use to make such content.
-However I do have a few plains worked out for additional changes that should happen in the todo list. many of these changes are for the sake of improving features that are all ready in place rather than making this project too complex.
+However I do have a few plans worked out for additional changes that should happen in the todo list.
+Many of these changes are for the sake of improving features that are all ready in place rather than making this project too complex as I would like to keep this tool rather minimal.
+Currently much of the additional code that I use in projects is in the from of additional scripts that I keep copies of in each content repo.
+I do not think that is such a great way of handing things though so one featured planed out at least is to have a plugin system.

 ## Frame by Frame Exporting

 The main way of exporting thus far is as a collection of png files for each frame written to a target export folder in the OS file system.
-Once I have a collection of images from there I can use a command line tool like [ffmpeg](https://ffmpeg.org/) to create a video file.
-I can then take that raw video file made from the frames, and create another video file with ffmpeg that will include an audio track that is made with additional software tools like [Musescore](https://musescore.org/en), [Audacity](https://www.audacityteam.org/) and anything else that helps just work out what the audio track should be.
+Once I have a collection of images from there I can use a command line tool like [ffmpeg](https://ffmpeg.org/) to create a video file from this collection of image files.
+I can then take that raw video file made from the frames, and create another video file with ffmpeg, or any video editing program for that matter.
+There I can include an audio track that is made with additional software tools like [Musescore](https://musescore.org/en), [Audacity](https://www.audacityteam.org/) and anything else that can be used to work out what the audio track should be.

 Exporting this way may not be preferred for many reasons that I do not care to get into detail with here.
-However I have found that this is just simply a tired yet true way of exporting that has not broken for me yet, and will still work just fine when it comes to sticking to short 30 second to maybe at most 10 minute videos.
+However I have found that this is just simply a tired yet true way of exporting that has not broken for me yet.
+This kind of exporting will still work just fine when it comes to sticking to short 30 second to maybe at most 10 minute videos.
 After that the shortcomings of this form of exporting do start to become a bit a pain but might still be workable.
 If I do keep working on this project maybe I will get around to having better export options, but in any case this kind of export must always work as a fall back of sorts in the event that other options break.
-Also for one reason or another I might want to export this way anyway.

 ## Install

-If the latest revision will work okay just clone down a shallow copy with git.
-Once the folder is downloaded cd into the root of the folder and just do an npm install to get the version of electronjs that is set in the package.json file.
-Once everything is set up just do an npm start to run videoground.
-If all works well the current start video should be displayed along with the source code for that video in the textarea element.
+As of thing writing I am just committing directly to the master branch.
+Still of the latest state of the project works okay there is just cloning down a copy, cd into the folder, and then do an npm install.
+After that one can just call npm start to run videoground.
+When cloning down one might want to make the depth 1 so that you do not pull down the full commit history.

 ```
 $ git clone --depth 1 https://github.com/dustinpfister/videoground